-“The use of packs of hounds to flush out foxes to be shot remains a significant pest control measure, both to control the general level of foxes in an area as well as to address particular problems affecting a farm or estate.”
+“The use of packs of hounds to flush out foxes to be shot remains a significant pest control measure, both to control the general level of foxes in an area as well as to address particular problems affecting a farm or estate”. - Lord Bonomy report to the Scottish Government 2016

-“Searching and flushing by two dogs would not be as effective as that done by a full pack of hounds, imposing restrictions could seriously compromise effective pest control in the country”
+“Searching and flushing by two dogs would not be as effective as that done by a full pack of hounds, imposing restrictions could seriously compromise effective pest control in the country”. - Lord Bonomy report to the Scottish Government 2016

-Now is the time to play your part in supporting the continued use of foxhounds!
+Now is the time to play your part in supporting the continued use of foxhounds.
+Here are some details about how you can show your support by contacting your MSP.

-You can find your local MSP with a quick postcode search on the Scottish Parliament’s website here.
+You can find your local MSP with a quick postcode search on Parliament’s website here.
 This will include contact details for them.

 Parliamentary rules mean that MSPs are only able to act on behalf of their own constituents so make sure you include your full name, address and postcode in any letter or email.
 As a constituent, you should expect to receive a response to your correspondence.